How Touching Saves Lives

 WHAT TO SAY WHEN WE DON’T KNOW WHAT TO SAY

 But people who feel as if they’re drowning in pain as the result of a devastating trauma tend not to want to hear platitudes and almost never want to be convinced things aren’t as bad as they seem, even when they’re not.
 Words of comfort, even if spoken awkwardly, are usually appreciated when the intent to comfort is genuine and sometimes help immensely.
-Sharing a story of something similar that happened to ourselves, showing someone we understand their pain in a way others can’t who haven’t experienced what they’re experiencing, is often remarkably soothing as well.
+Sharing a story of something similar that happened to us, showing someone we understand their pain in a way others can’t who haven’t experienced what they’re experiencing, is often remarkably soothing as well.
 But when someone feels utterly defeated or terrified by their circumstances, few things, in my experience, equal the power of the simple act of touching to provide comfort.

 THE POWER OF PHYSICAL CONTACT

-Perhaps because, ultimately, we must all face the trials life has in store for us by ourselves—experience pain, fear, doubt, and loss in the confines of our own minds and bodies (that is, no one can do our suffering for us)—we long when obstacles appear for evidence that we’re not alone, that others care about how we feel and what happens to us.
+Perhaps because we must all face the trials life has in store for us by ourselves—experience pain, fear, doubt, and loss in the confines of our own minds and bodies (that is, no one can do our suffering for us)—when obstacles appear we long for evidence that we’re not alone, that others care about how we feel and what happens to us.
 There just seems to be something inherently comforting about the physical presence of others when we’re in pain or afraid.
 And nothing starts that comfort flowing like a touch.
 Words may come out wrong or ring hollow on someone’s ears, but a touch intended to comfort (on a hand, or a shoulder, or with an embrace) almost never fails to make them feel better.
 It requires just a little bit of courage on the part of the one who touches—courage to invade another person’s personal space, to risk the scorn of the one being touched, and to volunteer one’s presence and one’s willingness to stand by another person in their moment of need.
 But I consider us lucky that we all seem to be built in such a way that something as simple and easy to provide as a kind and loving touch can bolster our spirits so much.